sveitser/geth-transfer-from-repro/README.md

 - Works with hardhat node
 - Works with a similar example in typescript (below) and geth
-- Works with ethers-rs if a contract state modification is done after the `trasnferFrom`.
+- Works with ethers-rs if a contract state modification is done after the `transferFrom`.

 To run